damus-io/damus/README.md

 4. For PFP, insert a URL containing your image (support video: https://cdn.jb55.com/vid/pfp-editor.mp4)
 5. Save

 #### ⚡️ Request Sats
+Paste an invoice from your favorite LN wallet.
     (Sats or Satoshis are the smallest denomination of bitcoin)

 **Alby (browser extension)**